josep-lumbreras/josep-lumbreras.github.io/_pages/about.md

 ---

 I am Josep Lumbreras, a Ph.D. student at <a href="https://www.quantumlah.org/people/profile/josep_l" target="blank">Centre for Quantum Technologies</a> (National University of Singapore) under the supervision of Prof. <a href="https://marcotom.info" target="blank">Marco Tomamichel</a>.
-Previously I completed a double major in physics and mathematics and a master's in particle physics and gravitation at University of Barcelona.
+Previously, I completed a double major in physics and mathematics and a master's in particle physics and gravitation at the University of Barcelona.

 ## Research interests

+In general, I am interested in learning theory problems applied to quantum systems.

-My main line of research lies in proving rigorous theoretical results at the intersection of Machine Learning and Quantum Information.
-Specifically I am interested in the application of multi-armed bandit theory to quantum learning tasks, as well as contributions to the classical problem of stochastic bandits.
-This includes:
+My main line of research lies at the intersection of Machine Learning and Quantum Information, where I aim to prove rigorous theoretical results.
+I am particularly interested in applying reinforcement learning to quantum settings, such as adaptive measurements and quantum control.
+Among the various RL frameworks, I focus especially on the multi-armed bandit problem in quantum contexts.

-* Identifying which quantum tasks the exploration-exploitation dilemma is relevant.
-* Designing new algorithms and proving information theoretical lower bounds where the underlying structure of the problem is quantum.

-Additionally, I work on the generalization of (Partially Observable) Hidden Markov Models into quantum and general probabilistic theories.
+In addition, I work on the quantum generalization of (Partially Observable) Hidden Markov Models, exploring both their fundamental aspects and practical applications.

 ## Publications